 Sequoia and Kings Canyon National Parks

-Sequoia and Kings Canyon National Parks are 2 of the earlier parks -- Sequoia was established (the southern area around Hockett Meadow) about a week before Yosemite and General Grant (the precusor to Kings Canyon) were created and the Giant Forest was added to Sequoia.
-Later, the Kern drainage, with no Sequoias, was added to Sequoia, and the Kings drainage was added to General Grant and the name changed to Kings Canyon.
+Sequoia and Kings Canyon National Parks are 2 of the earlier national parks -- Sequoia National Park was established (encompassing the southwestern area of the park around Hockett Meadow) about a week before Yosemite and General Grant were created.
+At that time, the Giant Forest was added to Sequoia National Park.
+Later, the Kern drainage, with no Sequoias, was added to Sequoia National Park, and the Kings drainage (also with no Sequoias) was added to General Grant (then a small area around the General Grant tree) and the name changed to Kings Canyon National Park, which is now in two separate pieces.
+While Sequoia and Kings Canyon are separate parks, they are managed as a single unit.
+The possible winter closure (first major snow to April 1) of the Generals' Highway between the parks makes them completely separate part of the year.
+(In 2013 the wording is different so the road may be open, or not.)

 Giant Forest